 The most important thing is to understand the mechanism well enough so that it no longer controls you.

 Clarity does not always fix everything.
 But it can reduce the damage.
-In situations like this, that already means a lot.

 Disclaimer